Literary Scout

 Are aspiring writers better off writing full manuscripts for submission, or creating shorter pieces online to get noticed?

-Asked by StarvinMarvyn over 12 years ago
+Asked by StarvinMarvyn almost 13 years ago

 That’s probably something a literary agent could answer better for you.
 My understanding is that you certainly should succinctly include information about other writing in your cover letter to an agent, but the process is to write a strong submission letter about your novel and enclose the first ten pages of the manuscript.
 Agents (or really the unpaid interns reading through the unsolicited submissions) will ask for more if they’re interested.
 The best thing of course is if you know someone in the industry.
 You’d be shocked if you saw the number of manuscripts agencies receive every day.
 The goal is to look at everything through fresh eyes, but we’re only human.